Kraken Review | Fees, Security, Pros and Cons

 For user accounts, Kraken requires that they activate 2 Factor Authentication.
 The exchange also features email confirmation for withdrawals, global setting time lock, granular API key permissions, customizable account time, and SSL encryption for its website traffic.

-Kraken is compliant with all US ‘know-your-customer’ policies for preventing fraud and illicit funding.
+In our Kraken review you will find that it is compliant with all US ‘know-your-customer’ policies for preventing fraud and illicit funding.

 In May 2017, Kraken was the victim of a DDoS attack, which prevented users from completing trades.
 The platform went online to solve the problem and improve its security.
 In spite of this, the exchange has never actually lost funds in a hack so far.